-"Term Bonds" means the Commonwealth Mortgage Bonds as so designated in or pursuant to the applicable Written Determinations or Prior Written Determinations.
+"Term Bonds" means the Rental Housing Mortgage Bonds as so designated in or pursuant to the applicable Written Determinations.

-"Tender Date" means any date on which a Commonwealth Mortgage Bond is subject to tender to the Trustee or the Authority or any other party serving as tender agent for purchase as set forth in or determined pursuant to the applicable Written Determinations or Prior Written Determinations.
+"Tender Date" means any date on which a Rental Housing Bond is subject to tender to the Trustee or the Authority or any other party serving as tender agent for purchase as set forth in or determined pursuant to the applicable Written Determinations.